Beverly Gray: Grosset and Dunlap (1938–1954)

 Grosset & Dunlap purchased the "entire juvenile business" of Blue Ribbon Books in mid-1938.
-By that point Grosset was publishing such successful series as Nancy Drew, The Hardy Boys, The Dana Girls, Tom Swift Sr., and Judy Bolton as part of "one of the largest and most active juvenile lists in the business."
-Many of these series were produced in partnership with the Stratemeyer Syndicate, but a number of independent series, such as the Beverly Gray and Judy Bolton mysteries, and later such series as Ken Holt and Rick Brant, also enjoyed decades of publication.
+By that point Grosset was publishing such successful series as Nancy Drew, The Hardy Boys, The Dana Girls, Tom Swift Sr., and Judy Bolton as part of "one of the largest and most active juvenile lists in the business".
 The Beverly Gray series would last until 1954 with Grosset & Dunlap, then see one final year of publication with its McLoughlin Bros. division.

 With the purchase of Blue Ribbon Books came "their stock" of Beverly Gray books.
-The first Grosset & Dunlap editions were thus actually Blue Ribbon books with Grosset & Dunlap dust jackets.
-The later Blue Ribbon formats—those printed after the formats using gray or light purple boards—are typically found with Grosset & Dunlap instead of Blue Ribbon Books dust jackets.
-A number of hybrid printings next emerged as the Blue Ribbon stock was variously exhausted.
-Multiple copies of Junior were printed with boards and pages acquired from Blue Ribbon; A. L. Burt was named on the copyright pages, Blue Ribbon Books on the title pages, and Grosset & Dunlap on the spines and dust jackets.
-Orient saw similar treatment, with leftover Blue Ribbon pages bound into green boards produced by Grosset & Dunlap, while some copies of Senior had Blue Ribbon pages bound into orange Grosset & Dunlap boards.
-Other examples of hybrid printings likely exist, although they are infrequently found; their existence reflects not the production of entire printing runs, but rather the using up of leftover materials.

 McLoughlin Bros.
 (1955)

-In June 1954, Grosset & Dunlap purchased "the complete stock and goodwill of McLoughlin Bros," a "publisher of toy books since 1828."
-McLoughlin thereafter became "a division of Grosset & Dunlap," with the Clover Books imprint used to publish the Beverly Gray series.
-Clover Books was primarily used as "a reprint line for juvenile titles that were still profitable enough to merit publication in a cheap format but were no longer selling sufficiently well to continue in their original hardback edition," and the switch to this imprint portended the fate of the Beverly Gray series.
+In June 1954, Grosset & Dunlap purchased McLoughlin Bros, a publisher of toy books since 1828.
+McLoughlin became a division of Grosset & Dunlap, with the Clover Books imprint used to publish the Beverly Gray series.
+Clover Books was primarily used as "a reprint line for juvenile titles that were still profitable enough to merit publication in a cheap format but were no longer selling sufficiently well to continue in their original hardback edition" and the switch to this imprint portended the fate of the Beverly Gray series.
 Only one more book would be published before the series was cancelled.

 McLoughlin printed Beverly Gray's Surprise, the final work in the series, in 1955.
 It additionally reprinted the previous nine books (Journey through Scoop), which had originally been issued by Grosset & Dunlap.
 The ten books were numbered from G-16 (Journey) to G-25 (Surprise), with G-1 through G-15, representing the books not reprinted by McLoughlin, left unassigned.